 Prom Wish Granted by Alumnus Designer Larry Lewis

-The Fashion Design classroom was teeming with opinions and advice this past Monday as students helped EMT senior Jamaya Benson modeled several handmade, designer gowns for them.
-Benson was the lucky recipient of a generous “prom wish” offer from North Tech alumnus Larry Lewis.
+The Fashion Design classroom was teeming with opinions and advice this past Monday as students helped EMT senior Jamaya Bense modeled several handmade, designer gowns for them.
+Bense was the lucky recipient of a generous “prom wish” offer from North Tech alumnus Larry Lewis.

 Lewis, who graduated in 2015 from North Tech, had been interested in fashion design since childhood.
 After earning his Associates Degree from Florissant Valley Community College, Lewis worked briefly in the customer service industry before making the decision to give his full attention to fulfilling his dream of becoming a designer.

 In 2017, he participated in his first fashion show.
 That evening, he had acquired 10 orders for designs created during a “sewing live” portion of the program.
 In just 18 months, he has opened a Central West End Boutique, developed a large following on Instagram and Twitter of his ZaynBlitz Collection, and participated in several fashion shows and features.
 His success has inspired him to share his passion and his talents with others.

 “Larry called me and said “I want to give back to my school, I want to grant a prom wish,” said Dr. Wallace, North Tech Assistant Principal.
 Lewis wanted to reward a deserving North Tech student with one of his designer gowns, a makeover and hairstyling session, and a nail salon experience.
 He asked that the student be in good standing with high grades and attendance and to be someone who wouldn’t otherwise be able to provide these items and experiences for themselves.